PC not switching on?

 Important settings for RAM is as follows:

-Memory Frequency – The speed of which your RAM operates at in MHz.
+• Memory Frequency – The speed of which your RAM operates in MHz.

-VDIM or Voltage – The voltage is essential for correct operation but make sure you apply the correct amount.
-If you over-volt your RAM, you will damaged the memory.
+• VDIM or Voltage – The voltage is essential for correct operation but make sure you apply the correct amount.
+If you over-volt your RAM, you will damage the memory.

 Hard Drive Not Working?

-Try a different port or a another data cable.
+• Try a different port or another data cable.

 Symptoms of a failing hard drive would be?

-No operating system found or system no longer recognises your drive.
+• No operating system found or system no longer recognizes your drive.

 The PC starts but then emits a series of bleeps?

-The series of bleeps corresponds to an error code depending on the manufacture of the BIOS.
+• The series of beeps corresponds to an error code depending on the manufacture of the BIOS.

 Common faults are: